Your continued use of this website implies consent for usage of cookies. Our cookie policy.

 We hope these tips help you to approach your local river with confidence and catch that first wild trout.
 Obviously, there’s a lot to learn, so do take it steady and move at your own pace.
 Books, articles and lots of practice are sure to help – it’s also well worth keeping an eye on the Fishing In Wales blog, for great articles by a team of experienced anglers from Wales and beyond.
 And remember, you’ll need a freshwater rod license to enjoy the fun!

 For a real head start in fly fishing on rivers, another excellent step is to book a fly fishing guide.
 With a qualified guide or instructor, you could learn more in a day than you might in many months on your own.
-Check out this list of guides and instructors that operate in Wales here
+Check out these lists of guides and instructors that operate in Wales on the Fishing Passport and here